djugei/djugei.github.io/content/arch-delta-released.md

 Possibly the package can be modified to not compress modules and instead optionally compress them post-install.
-Though I have less hope of the Arch Linux developers accepting that change, modern filesystems having transparent compression built-in is a pretty good argument.
+Though I have less hope of the Arch Linux developers accepting that change, modern file systems having transparent compression built-in is a pretty good argument.

 ### Database deltas
 Status: newer but promising.